G-invariant Spin Structures on Spheres: Introduction

 \section{Introduction}

 Given a Lie group $G$ acting on a manifold $M$, it is a natural question to ask which structures of the manifold are preserved by $G$.
-For example, if $M$ is orientable, then connected Lie groups always preserve an orientation.
+For example, if $M$ is orientable, connected Lie groups always preserve an orientation.
 However, if we consider that $M$ admits spin structures (which can be regarded as a refinement of orientation) the question of their preservation by $G$ is more complicated.
-For example, even if the manifold has a unique spin structure and the Lie group is connected, it is possible for the action to not preserve it, as we will show in the main theorem.
+We will show in the main theorem that even if the manifold has a unique spin structure and the Lie group is connected, it is possible for the action to not preserve it.

 The question is even more relevant in the case of homogeneous spaces $G/H$, where the group action determines the manifold.
 Here, spin structures can be nicely characterized in terms of lifts of the isotropy representation to the group $\Spin(n)$ (see \cite{ALEKSEEVSKYD} and references therein).